jptacek/JPtacek.com/src/documents/2014/03/Speculations-Build-2014/index.html.md

 ![Build 2013](build2013.jpg)

-First, it is interesting to look at how quick Microsoft has been doing their build conferences
+First, it is interesting to look at how short the time is becoming between Microsoft Build conferences

 * Build 2011, Anaheim, CA September 13 - 16, 2011
 * Build 2012, Seattle, WA October 30 - November 2, 2012 (~13 months later)